atari-spaghetticode/uip-tools/README.md

 # Introduction

 uip-tools brings an easy way to upload or download files to your beloved TOS machine with NetUSBee compatible network adapter without a need to MiNT or Sting TCP/IP stacks.
 It is a self contained binary, including a TCP/IP based on uIP embedded stack with DHCP support.

+# User Interface

-# REST API
+# Available REST API

-In addition to the HTML based user interface, uiptool allows you to use a simple REST API to do a range of operations:
+In addition to the HTML based user interface, uiptool allows you to use a simple REST API to do a range of operations.
+All examples are provided as curl shell invocations.

-	upload a file:
+* Upload a file:

-		curl -0T filename.tos falcon2/d/filename.tos
+		curl -0T filename.tos 192.168.1.1/d/filename.tos

-		This executes a PUT request.

-		note that you need to specify not only destination folder but also a file name!
+	Note that you need to specify not only destination folder but also a file name!

-	download a file:
+* Download a file:

-		curl -0 falcon2/c/filename.tos
+		curl -0 192.168.1.1/c/filename.tos

-	run an executable:
+* Run an executable:

-		curl -0 falcon2/c/filename.tos?run="command line"
+		curl -0 192.168.1.1/c/filename.tos?run="command line"
+	The executable needs to be already present on the recent machine.

-	delete a file:
+* Delete a file:

-		curl -0X DELETE falcon2/c/filename.tos
+		curl -0X DELETE 192.168.1.1/c/filename.tos

-	create a folder
+* Create a folder

-		curl -0 falcon2/c/foldername?newfolder
+		curl -0 192.168.1.1/c/foldername?newfolder

-	request file info or directory listing in json format
+* Request file info or directory listing in json format

-		curl -0 falcon2/c/filename.tos?dir
+		curl -0 192.168.1.1/c/filename.tos?dir
-		curl -0 falcon2/c/foldername?dir
+		curl -0 192.168.1.1/c/foldername?dir